AhmedNezar/PolicyRag/README.md

 A FastAPI application that turns company policy PDFs into a conversational knowledge base.
 It combines retrieval-augmented generation (RAG), streamed answers, persistent conversations, revocable authentication, Redis-backed rate limiting, and semantic response caching.

-The backend uses **Groq for language generation**, **Gemini for embeddings**, **PostgreSQL with pgvector for retrieval**, and **Redis for caching and request limits**.
+The backend uses **Groq for language generation and input guarding**, **TypeSafe Jev for intent classification**, **Gemini for embeddings**, **PostgreSQL with pgvector for retrieval**, and **Redis for caching and request limits**.
 A browser chat client is included at `/pages/client.html`.

 ## Engineering highlights

 - **Layered architecture:** API controllers, application services, repositories, and provider adapters have separate responsibilities and are wired through FastAPI dependencies.
-- **Selective retrieval:** a structured intent router distinguishes policy questions, follow-ups, small talk, unsupported requests, and blocked requests.
+- **Selective retrieval:** TypeSafe Jev distinguishes policy questions, follow-ups, small talk, and unsupported requests, with a Groq LLM fallback when confidence is below 0.6.
+A separate guard model checks input before routing.
+- **Per-call accounting:** provider calls record token usage, estimated costs, success or failure, and available message/conversation IDs in a dedicated ledger.
 - **Context-aware search:** follow-up questions are rewritten into standalone queries before embedding and retrieval.
 - **Semantic reuse:** similar policy questions can reuse a cached answer, bypassing vector retrieval and final answer generation.
-- **Durable streaming:** partial answers are periodically saved, with explicit pending, streaming, completed, and failed states.
+- **Durable streaming:** partial answers are periodically saved, with explicit pending, streaming, completed, failed, and cancelled states, plus time-to-first-token and total-time measurements.
 - **Server-side session revocation:** signed JWTs reference database token records, allowing logout to invalidate a session before its JWT expires.
 - **Shared rate-limit storage:** Redis counters allow application instances using the same configuration to share enforcement state.
 - **Indexed vector search:** an Alembic migration creates a cosine HNSW index over 768-dimensional policy embeddings.